jcalpickard/jcalpickard.github.io/_compost/conjunctural-analysis.md

 > To think across cases and contexts, sites and situations, is to theorize conjuncturally, to stress-test competing explanations and to probe alternative sources of conditioning and causation.
 <cite>— Jamie Peck, "[Articulating conjunctural analysis](https://doi.org/10.1177/20438206241242471)" (2024)</cite>

 - [?]
+How might computer support change the praxis of conjunctural analysis?
+Could it enable new forms of collaborative, participatory or public-facing conjunctural analysis?

+- [?]
 What specific steps, techniques, frameworks might conjunctural analysis require?
 - [?]
 What determines where one conjuncture ends and another begins, both temporally and spatially?